dsctt/dsctt.github.io/_pages/about.md

   - /about.html
 ---

-I'm interested in developing a fundamental understanding of the mechanisms leading to intelligent behavior in individuals and societies + building systems that benefit from this understanding.
+I'm interested in developing an understanding of the fundamental mechanisms leading to intelligent behavior in individuals and societies + building systems that benefit from this understanding.

 My research interests have primarily been in reinforcement learning: **partial observability**, **generalization**, and **multi-agent** systems--especially toward studying emergent, collaborative behavior.
 I'm also interested in **open-endedness** and **LLMs for code generation**.